Categorical Chern character and braid groups: Introduction

-The advantage of this new interpretation is that the Hilbert scheme is smooth, unlike the flag Hilbert scheme which is a homological support of \(\mathcal{E}\mathrm{xt}(\Phi(\beta),\Phi(1))\).
-So the complexes on \(\Hilb\) are more manageable than their flag counter-part.
-As an example, we apply the Chern functor to the sufficiently positive Jusys-Murphy braids in $\Br_n$ and use a combination of the `parity property' of the resulting complexes of sheaves together with localization formula in order to establish an explicit formula for their link homology.
+The advantage of this new interpretation is that the Hilbert scheme is smooth, unlike the very singular flag Hilbert scheme \(\mathrm{FHilb}_n\) which is a homological support of the complex of sheaves \(\mathbb{L}(\Phi(\beta))\) used in our previous construction of knot homology \cite{OblomkovRozansky16}.
+In section~\ref{sec:knot} we remind the construction of two periodic complex \(\mathbb{L}(\Phi(\beta))\) of \(B\)-equivariant coherent sheaves on the stable part of \(\frb\times \frn\), the homology of complex are sheaves supported on the locus of commuting matrices.

+As an example, we apply the Chern functor to sufficiently positive Jucys-Murphy braids in $\Br_n$ and use a combination of the vanishing higher cohomology of an 'unfolding' of the resulting complexes of sheaves together with localization formula in order to establish an explicit formula for their link homology.
+Jucys-Murphy elements of \(\Br_n\) are naturally labeled by the \(n\)-tuple of integers \(\vec{a}\in \ZZ^{n-1}\) and the sufficiently positive elements have all entries sufficiently positive and sufficiently positive differences \(a_i-a_{i-1}\), as explained below.

 Recall that the JM subgroup $\fJMn\subset\Br_n$ is generated by elementary JM braids

 and a JM braid can be presented as their product: